-- For revenue recognition in the Digital Entertainment segment, we obtained an understanding of internal controls established by management to examine the appropriateness of revenue recognition, including trend analysis of deferred amounts. - We made inquiries of management in order to obtain an understanding of the business strategies and market environment of the Digital Entertainment segment. - For games with online functionality, we obtained an understanding of the processes to estimate stand-alone selling prices underlying the performance obligations and to allocate the transaction price to each performance obligation (which constitute the basis of determining the timing of satisfaction of performance obligations), conducted following procedures for assumptions approved by management, and evaluated significant management judgments and estimates: - We made inquiries with management from the responsible department over the game content and market environment, and evaluated if the judgment as to whether performance obligation be satisfied at a point in time or over time was reasonable. - We obtained an understanding of the processes of determining the estimated usage period of online functionality and virtual items based on historical usage records of each game, conducted following procedures for assumptions approved by management, and evaluated significant management judgments and estimates: - We made inquiries with management from the responsible department over the game content and market environment underlying estimated usage period of online functionality, and evaluated the reasonableness of the basis of the measurement method adopted by the Company by comparing it to the customers' actual usage period
+- For revenue recognition in the Digital Entertainment segment, we obtained an understanding of internal controls established by management to examine the appropriateness of revenue recognition, including trend analysis of deferred amounts. - We made inquiries of management in order to obtain an understanding of the business strategies and market environment of the Digital Entertainment segment. - For games with online functionality, we obtained an understanding of the processes to estimate stand-alone selling prices underlying the performance obligations and to allocate the transaction price to each performance obligation (which constitute the basis of determining the timing of satisfaction of performance obligations), conducted following procedures for assumptions approved by management, and evaluated significant management judgments and estimates: - We made inquiries with management from the responsible department over the game content and market environment, and evaluated if the judgment as to whether performance obligation is satisfied at a point in time or over time was reasonable. - We obtained an understanding of the processes of determining the estimated usage period of online functionality and virtual items based on historical usage records of each game, conducted following procedures for assumptions approved by management, and evaluated significant management judgments and estimates: - We made inquiries with management from the responsible department over the game content and market environment underlying estimated